Year 1 & 2 - Bay, Myrtle and Willow classes

 READING:

-LIBRARY: Your child will visit the school library each week where they will be given a free choice and bring home one library book each.
+LIBRARY: our child will visit the school library each week where they will be given a free choice and bring home one library book each.

-ACCELERATED READER: Year 2s will be assessed using the Accelerated Reader Star Reading Assessments.
-Once their reading age reaches 7 years they will be able to choose a book within the points band matching their assessment profile.
+ACCELERATED READER: Year 2s will continue to be assessed using the Accelerated Reader Star Reading Assessments.
+These are taking place once a term.
+Once a child reaches the reading age of 7, they will be able to choose a book within the points band matching their assessment profile.

-All children will have a Reading Record book which we ask you to comment in each time you hear them read.
-House points will be awarded to children who return their reading record book each day with a comment inside.
+All children have a Reading Record book which we ask you to comment in each time you hear them read.
+If this has been lost, please let the staff from your child’s class know.

 Wellies